zd2horton/secondtest/_posts/2025-03-01-GameplayProgrammingNew.md

     </ul><br>

-<h2><ins>The Project and Contributions</ins></h2>
+<h2><ins>My Contributions</ins></h2>
-My contributions were seen in the final level, notably in two sequences.
-The first has the player needing to reach an activated door, leading to a battle area before the second sequence where the player finishes the level with a basic Simon Says.
+These were seen in the final level, notably in two sequences.
+The first has the player activate a timed door to reach, leading to a battle area before the second sequence, a basic Simon Says, ends the level.
 Both include small, guiding cutscenes.<br><br><br>

-Though simple, the level showcases vital cutscenes well, with a more methodical style that gives more rest or planning periods than previous levels.
-This is emphasised by simple but careful jumps with the first sequence alongside the puzzle sequence itself and the large combat space.<br><br>
+The level showcases vital cutscenes well, though has a simpler playstyle than previous levels, also allowing rest periods.
+Simple careful jumps at the beginning showcase this, alongside the large combat space and the final sequence.<br><br>

 <h2><ins>Notable Areas</ins></h2>
-The Simon Says area showcases the double jump power, its usage vital to navigate the panels.
-This wasn't implemented well at first, spawning issues from registering a colour more than once when stepped on, to failing the player even when correct.
+The Simon Says area highlights the double jump power, it being vital for navigation.
+The initial implementation caused issues however, such as counting a colour many times when stepped on, or failing the player even when correct.
 The following contributed to such: </p>

 ```cs